Join LLNL for a Data Science Challenge

 Team leads will:

-• Guide the research direction of 4–5 undergraduate students
+• Guide the research direction of 4–5 students

 • Provide advanced technical support to scientists, engineers, and technical staff in materials research and development